elixir-makeup/makeup_eex/README.md

 # MakeupEEx

-A [Makeup](https://github.com/elixir-makeup/makeup/) lexer for the JSON language.
+A [Makeup](https://github.com/elixir-makeup/makeup/) lexer for the EEx and HEEx languages.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `makeup_eex` to your list of dependencies in `mix.exs`:
+Add `makeup_eex` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do